 Materials with small fonts, a significant amount of text, and no graphics simply can't be shared, says Anderson.
 A poster, on the other hand, is visually accessible to provider and patient.
 Graphics and text can be seen at the same time, so the patient is a participant in the provider's explanation.

 A second important aspect of using the posters in the exam room is that the patient has access to the same information more than once, Anderson notes.
 Repetition is essential in processing unfamiliar information and in retaining and acting on that information, she explains.
 If the patient has been sitting in the exam room looking at the poster, it might serve to elicit questions.
 Anderson says it also might serve as an "advance organizer" in which the patient might already have begun the process of organizing and understanding the information before the provider discusses it with her.
 The patient can see the poster ahead of the provider's visit, looks at it while the provider discusses the information, and has the same information at home on the fact sheet, Anderson states.
 Having exactly the same information in the same format at home might help a patient trigger recall of the exam room discussion, which can be helpful in comprehending the written information, explains Anderson.
 Patients tested drafts of the text in a process called usability testing, which enabled developers to pinpoint and revise areas of misunderstanding.
-(Use the information on p.
-56 to help integrate telephone and cell phones into reinforcing the written message.)

 Title X grantees in Region VI, which encompasses Arkansas, Louisiana, Oklahoma, New Mexico, and Texas, have been excited about the materials included with the project, says Sandy Rice, MEd, vice president of the Center for Health Training.
 Project funding allowed developers to be able to provide a year's worth of hard copies of the "missed pills" fact sheets and posters to grantee clinics in the region.
 "Although we are pleased and proud that we have made these materials available online for free download, we recognize that Title X and other publicly funded clinics face severe budget restrictions that may prohibit their abilities to make copies," says Rice.